 Heat Therapy & Moxa

 Sometimes we use heat to help restore balance in the body.
-This can be done with the classical approach known as moxibustion which uses moxa or mugwort to gently introduces heat into the meridian.
-The TDP Infrared lamp emits minerals as well as heat warming the body and increasing blood flow.
+This can be done with the classical approach called moxibustion which uses moxa or mugwort to gently introduce heat into the meridian.
+The TDP Infrared lamp emits minerals as well as heat, warming the body and increasing blood flow.